+"Together We Learn"

+School District No. 23 (Central Okanagan)

+Policies And Procedures

+Section Four: Students

-425R - STUDENT FEES
+425R - STUDENT FEES (REGULATIONS)

-Schools may assess and collect the goods and services fees, distinct schools, unique programs and specialty academy fees, rentals, deposits, and charges described below, providing that the ability to pay is not a prerequisite to taking an educational program and that the charge is not for an activity that directly relates to achieving the prescribed learning outcomes of a course or program except where permitted by legislation.
+Schools may assess and collect the goods and services fees, distinct schools, unique programs and specialty academy fees, rentals, deposits, and charges described below, providing that the ability to pay is not a prerequisite to taking an educational program and that the charge is not for an activity that directly relates to achieving the required curricular competencies of a course or program except where permitted by legislation.
 All goods, services, distinct schools, unique programs and specialty academy fees and supplies referred to in these Regulations shall be optional to students.
-The financial hardship Policy (section 8) applies to all student fees.
+The financial hardship policy (see Section 8 of this Regulation) applies to all student fees.

 The Board may assess and collect a Student Transportation Charge for students requesting access to the District transportation system.

+Interpretation

+For the purpose of these Regulations:

+Goods and Services

+Include but are not limited to: